Ed-Fi-Exchange-OSS/Leadership-Profile/Readme.md

 See [Application Overview](./docs/application-overview.md) for further details.

-## Setting up the development environment
+### Required software

+* .net 5 sdk (https://dotnet.microsoft.com/download/dotnet/5.0)
+* SQL Server 2019 (https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
+* node.js (https://nodejs.org/)
+* powershell
+* docker _for development only_

+## Development Environment

+### Repository Access

-* You will either have to Clone or Fork the repo.
+* Developers can either **clone** or **fork** the repository.
-* You will need to be added to the org and team to clone and work on the repo.
+  * If cloning the repo, users must be added to the org and team
-* For Fork, you won't need to be added to the org.
+  * If forking, you won't need to be added to the org.
 If you wish to bring the changes back, you can create PR.
-The commits must be signed.
+* In both cases **The commits must be signed**.
   * If Commits are not signed, they can’t be merged.
 Please refer [this document](https://techdocs.ed-fi.org/display/ETKB/Signing+Git+Commits) for the setup.
   * Caution: If your commits are not signed, and you want to do that after the fact, it can be an arduous process.
 It is highly recommended to make sure this works before starting real dev work.
   * CLA must be signed [here](https://cla-assistant.io/Ed-Fi-Exchange-OSS/Leadership-Profile?pullRequest=3).

-### Required software

-* .net 5 sdk (https://dotnet.microsoft.com/download/dotnet/5.0)
-* SQL Server 2019 (https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
+* Install the above _Required Software_ locally
-  * Alternatively use Docker for local development, see more info below
+  * Docker can be used for local database, see more info below
-* node.js (https://nodejs.org/)
-* docker
-* powershell
-* Papercut for local email testing (https://github.com/ChangemakerStudios/Papercut-SMTP)
+  * [Papercut](https://github.com/ChangemakerStudios/Papercut-SMTP) can be used for local email testing

 ### Setup